 Target audience: researchers, research library staff

-Are you interested to learn more about the EOSC and to contribute with your insights as a key stakeholder group?
+Are you interested to learn more about the EOSC and contribute with your insights as a key stakeholder group?
 Please register your interest below, including a short motivation for your participation.
-In order to ensure the interactivity and the regional representation of each workshop we will evaluate all registrations before they are finalised and we will select 30 participants from all applications.
+In order to ensure the interactivity and the regional representation of each workshop, we will evaluate all registrations before they are finalised and we will select 30 participants from all applications.
 We are looking for your participation and we will be in touch with you promptly with more information.

 Make your voice heard and help build EOSC.
 The European Open Science Cloud is a world-leading initiative.
 Contributing to its first design represents a lifetime opportunity.
 It requires fresh, new ideas and bold ambitions.
 Community work is the most suitable approach to deliver a service which suits the interest of many.